-Sub-region: Means the Bremner plan area and surrounding County.
+Sub-region: Means the Urban Service Area - Bremner and surrounding County.

 Town Centre: Means a central urban area within Bremner that provides a sub-regional level of service.
 It contains a series of main streets, a transit-oriented development design and compact form and is intended to accommodate mixed-use development at higher intensities and high density residential.
-It contains commercial, employment, educational, and community services that serve the entire Bremner Area.\\
+It contains commercial, employment, educational, and community services that serve the entire Urban Service Area - Bremner.

-Transit-Controlled Location: Means any type of boarding location for transit including, but not limited to, a transit stop, transit transfer facility, or transit terminal.\\
+Transit-Controlled Location: Means any type of boarding location for transit including, but not limited to, a transit stop, transit transfer facility, or transit terminal.